A delicious recipe for Peruvian Minestrone Soup loaded with veggies and beef in a fragrant basil-spinach broth.

 Instructions

-2. At the same time, saute shallot and garlic in a big skillet with olive oil, over medium heat until golden and fragrant.
+3. At the same time, saute shallot and garlic in a big skillet with olive oil, over medium heat until golden and fragrant.
 Lower the heat and add spinach, stirring until wilted.
-Add basil, and stir until wilted.
+Add basil and stir until wilted.
+Turn heat off.

-4. When stock comes to a boil, add the beef.
-Bring to a simmer and add peas, carrots, potatoes, corn.
+5. When the stock comes to a boil, add the beef.
+Bring to a simmer and add peas, carrots, potatoes, and corn.

-6. Drop the remaining cheese into the soup and serve.
+8. Right before serving, drop the remaining cheese into the soup and serve immediately.

 Nutrition